lvan-gef/norminette-check/README.md

-# CodamNormCheck.nvim
+# Norminette-check

-CodamNormCheck.nvim is a Neovim plugin that integrates `norminette` to check for norm errors in your code.
+Norminette-check is a Neovim plugin that integrates `norminette` to check for norm errors in your code.
 It highlights errors directly in the editor and provides commands to manage and view these errors.

 ## Features